Tenchu: Stealth Assassins: Development

 During development, there was a constant worry that the game would not sell, with emotional conflicts between staff members going on throughout.
 A male and female protagonist was present in the first pitch, and remained intact at the team's insistence during other production troubles.
+Endo cited the early 2D Metal Gear games as an influence, but the team wanted a fully 3D feel to stealth gameplay by adding the element of height and different camera angles.
 The 3D map and camera systems of 1996's Tomb Raider inspired the team as it was quite close to their initial design ideas.
-Another cited influence was the early 2D Metal Gear games.
 The game was a technical challenge due to the PlayStation's hardware limitations, as they needed to balance draw distance, a stable frame rate, and the gameplay requirement of seeing enemies.
 The nighttime setting was chosen as a suitable compromise, and enemies had to be carefully placed as clusters of them would cause the frame rate to drop.
 The Ki meter was included to play into the traditions surrounding ninja while giving players an alert system in the dark environments without resorting to a minimap.
 While Acquire could not match the budget and scope of Metal Gear Solid, which was in development at the time, they used it to spur themselves to making the game's setting and 3D environments as convincing as possible.
 The main motion capture actors were Sho Kosugi (Rikimaru), Naoko Kamio (Ayame), and Kane Kosugi (Onikage).
 Other in-game characters were performed by Tsutomu Kitagawa, Shigehiro Takeda and Yoshinari Hirose.
 Kitagawa supervised the motion capture process.